-Kathleen is passionate about helping Victims of Crime and is a specialist counsellor for NSW Communities and Justice Department.
+Kathleen is passionate about helping Victims of Crime and is a counsellor for NSW Communities and Justice Department.
 She works with historical and acute cases of sexual abuse and will ensure agency collaboration occurs to assist you.
 Kathleen has developed other areas of expertise in mental health interventions other than Victims of Crime.
 One primary area is working with individuals wanting to change their life for improved wellbeing.
 Another is helping individuals, and their families, when experiencing life in dysfunction.
 Assistance comes from a family systems approach using pro-active interventions to create safer families.

-Holding full registration with the Australian Psychology Registration Board and as a fully endorsed member of the Australian Psychological Society, Kathleen can assure continued professional standing in her qualifications.
+Holding full registration with the Australian Psychology Registration Board and as a full member of the Australian Psychological Society, Kathleen can assure continued professional standing in her qualifications.
 Police working with children checks and relevant insurances are all current.
 Kathleen received an Australian Psychological Society Award for her efforts in research with children and a Newcastle Volunteers Award for her dedication to working with Victims of Crime.
 Kathleen will give the same commitment when assisting you.